-So, this table shows the various grades of the steels AISI4027, 4037, 4130 and then 4320, 4340.
-So, they are various grades of the steels and this is like the different thicknesses which and different thicknesses for which the minimum preheat and interpass temperatures has been given here.
+So, this table shows the various grades of the steels AISI 4027, 4037, 4130. and then 4320, 4340.
+So, there are various grades of the steels and this is like the different thicknesses which and different thicknesses for which the minimum preheat and interpass temperatures has been given here.
 So, as we can see with the increase in section thickness to be welded in general preheat temperature and interpass temperature increases.

-And likewise the steels of the higher carbon equivalent will be needing the higher the value of the preheat and interpass temperatures, so that is what we can see from this table.
+And likewise the steels of the higher carbon equivalent will be needing the higher the value of the preheat and interpass temperature.